As snow melts, angel emerges once again on Mt. Cheam - Cloverdale Reporter

 Some say the size of the angel is a barometer for how well the land will produce this year while others say its presence indicates whether or not fish will be scarce.
 Still more say she protects the valley from flooding.

-If the angel were to dry up completely, locals say it could mean trouble ahead – which, depending on who you ask, varies from bad luck to a plague to the end of the world itself.
+If the angel were to dry up completely, locals say it could mean trouble ahead.

+READ MORE: WATCH: Take in the spectacular Mt.
+Cheam views … without the hike!

 The various pieces of lore on the angel aren’t the only legends surrounding the mountain or the snow on it.
 Mt.
 Cheam herself (named Lhilheqey), according to Stó:lō legend, is married to Mt.
 Baker, and together they had three boys, who were older, and three girls.